Brianmanden/juultimesedler-tasks/JUULTIMESEDLER-TASKS.md

 ## Backend tasks
 * Build API that serves all timesheets for a given worker
 * Build API that serves tasks defined in Umbraco

+* Add some kind of list (datatype) to content type in Umbraco so multiple workers can be assigned to a project
+  * By default there is no multi-user picker